 As of 2012, 104 different students have earned a graduate degree in psychology with a concentration in Industrial/Organizational psychology from Virginia Tech.
 Nearly all of these alumni remain professionally active in Industrial/Organizational Psychology or a closely related field.

-The program is a traditional Industrial/Organizational program that emphasizes the research process as the foundation of doctoral training.
-The curriculum of the Industrial/Organizational graduate program is consistent with the Guidelines for Education and Training at the Doctoral Level in Industrial-Organizational Psychology, prepared by the Society for Industrial and Organizational Psychology (Division 14 of the American Psychological Association.)
+The concentration is a traditional Industrial/Organizational program that emphasizes the research process as the foundation of doctoral training.
+The curriculum of the Industrial/Organizational graduate concentration is consistent with the Guidelines for Education and Training at the Doctoral Level in Industrial-Organizational Psychology, prepared by the Society for Industrial and Organizational Psychology (Division 14 of the American Psychological Association.)
 In addition, our program provides students the opportunity to combine the technology of applied behavior analysis with I-O psychology.

-The program is based on the view that an industrial-organizational psychologist is both a scientist and a practitioner:
+The concentration in industrial-organizational psychology is based on the view that an industrial-organizational psychologist is both a scientist and a practitioner:

-For additional information about the I/O psychology program, to schedule an interview, or to ask about the status of your application, contact the Program Director:
+For additional information about the I/O psychology concentration, to schedule an interview, or to ask about the status of your application, contact the Program Director: